6 Ways Interactive Content Can Power Your Social Media Marketing

 #3 Think Ads

 a.
 Use in PPC Advertisements

 You can take your PPC ads to the next level and make them irresistible for your audiences using interactive experiences.
 Reason?
 Interactive content converts 2x more than passive content!
-In fact, a research also suggests that internet users pay more attention to interactive ads.
-So, it’s a good idea is to use interactive content as your ad’s CTA.
+In fact, research also suggests that internet users pay more attention to interactive ads.
+So, it’s a good idea is to use interactive content in social media marketing as your ad’s CTA.
 However, make sure you test different versions of the ad.
 It will help you understand what’s working and make the most of your ad budget.
 Optimize your ad by using strong industry keywords.
-Get them curious so that they take an action and close the curiosity gap!
+Get them curious so that they take action and close the curiosity gap!
 Promise them an experience that is engaging and entertaining.

 b.
 Facebook Lead Generation Ads

 Facebook lead gen ads are helping businesses make mobile signup process easier and faster, thus reducing drop-offs.
 In fact, it has reduced the user journey to just two-clicks!
 With that taken care of, all you need to get the user to ‘click’ your ad is to plug in interactive content.
 It’s a sure-shot way of making your business stand out among the numerous posts and click-bait ads a user sees every day.

 Upon clicking the ad CTA, a pre-populated lead gen form will pop-up on the user’s mobile screen with information that they have already shared with Facebook like their name and email address.
 If you want to gather more data you can add more fields.
 The newly generated leads can be synced with your CRM and your sales team can begin taking necessary actions.
 But, what about the interactive content we promised them, you ask?
 You can add a link to these experiences on the screen that users see after submitting their information.
 You can also redirect them to a landing page or your blog where you’ve embedded the interactive experience.

 Learn more about Facebook ads in this video:

 c.
 Sponsored Posts on Facebook